-The 3D Secure (3DS) security protocols for the protection of online purchases are a payment protection system conceived and developed by the leading international circuits like Visa and Mastercard in order to improve the level of security of online transactions with credit and debit cards.
+The 3D Secure (3DS) security protocols for the protection of online purchases are a payment protection system created and developed by the leading international payment circuits like Visa and Mastercard, in order to improve the level of security of online transactions with credit and debit cards.

-The protocols are applied through the activation of Verified by Visa and Mastercard Identity Check (recent evolution of Mastercard Securecode, 2020) on payment cards which, to complete online payments, need authentication from the purchaser, minimising the risk of use of the instrument by third parties.
+The protocols are applied through the activation of Verified by Visa and Mastercard Identity Check (recent evolution of Mastercard Securecode, 2020) on payment cards, which need 3d secure authentication from the purchaser in order to complete online payments, minimising the risk of the card use by third parties.

-Thanks to the introduction of 3D Secure protocols, which dates back to the start of the 2000s¹, the Ecommerce ecosystem has witnessed an increase in the level of security of online payments and, as a direct result, consumer confidence has also gradually grown in a world that was still the preserve of a few first movers.
+Now let’s dive into the history and the 3DS payment evolution.
+Thanks to the introduction of 3D Secure protocols, which dates back to the start of the 2000s¹, the Ecommerce ecosystem has witnessed an increase in the level of security of online payments and, as a direct result, consumer confidence has also gradually grown in a world that was still the prerogative of a few first movers.

-The security services have introduced the concept of process authentication: to complete a payment, it was no longer enough to insert just the card details - typically name and surname, PAN, expiry date and CVV - but it became necessary to type a password that the purchaser had chosen during the service activation phase or a temporary code received via sms or generated by a device provided by the bank.
+The security services have introduced the concept of authentication: to complete a 3DS payment, it was no longer enough to insert just the card details: typically, name and surname, PAN, expiry date and CVV; but it became necessary to type in a password that the purchaser had chosen during the service activation phase or a temporary code received via SMS or generated by a device provided by the bank.

-Developments have been minimal over the years and mostly related to the authentication solution with convergence towards sms, thanks in particular to the constant increase in the use of mobile telephones.
-However, in 2018, the European PSD2 regulation on payments introduced the concept of Strong Customer Authentication and important changes regarding 3DS protocols, with the objective of making online payments even more secure, also through a more structured authentication process.
+Developments have been minimal over the years and mostly related to the authentication solution with convergence towards SMS, thanks in particular to the constant increase in mobile phones use.
+However, in 2018 the European PSD2 regulation on payments introduced the concept of Strong Customer Authentication and important changes regarding 3DS protocols, with the objective of making online payments even more secure, also through a more structured 3D secure authentication process.

 With the new protocol, username and password are no longer sufficient from a security point of view, but you must authenticate yourself with at least two of the following types of elements: